apalache-mc/apalache/json-rpc/README.md

 If the invariant is violated, then `invariantStatus` is set to `"VIOLATED"`, and the `trace` field contains a concrete execution that violates the invariant.
 This field encodes a trace in the [ITF Format][].

+**Precondition.** State invariants must be checked after `nextState`, and action invariants must be checked between a call to `assumeTransition` and a subsequent call to `nextState`.

+**Effect.** This method temporarily changes the model checker context.
+After checking the invariant, the context is rolled back to the state before the call.

 **Input:**